ramseymcgrath/pcileechfwgenerator-site/docs/no-fallback-policy.md

 3. **Update Templates**: Use `{%- error %}` blocks instead of `| default()` filters
 4. **Test Configuration**: Make sure all device identification fields are properly filled in

-## When Fallbacks Are OK

-The only acceptable fallbacks are for:
+## When fallbacks are acceptable

-- **Subsystem IDs**: Can fall back to main vendor/device IDs per PCIe spec
-- **Optional Features**: Non-critical device features that don't affect uniqueness
+- Subsystem IDs (only where the PCI spec allows fallback to subsystem/vendor values)
+- Non-unique, optional features (timing, non-identity board settings)
-- **Vivado Settings**: Tool-specific parameters that don't impact device identity
+- Build-tool settings (Vivado constraints, project settings) that do not affect device identity

-These exceptions are clearly documented and use different validation logic.
+If in doubt, prefer leaving a field unset and use the export flow (`--validate`) to generate `output/missing_context.yaml` and fill only the non-sensitive items.

 ---